BruceCodesGithub/OG-Robocord/README.md

 Also make sure to create a new branch and commit your changes to that instead. -->

 Robocord has been moved and this repo is no longer supporting contributions.
-Please Open Pull Requests in [the new repo](https://github.com/Pycord-Development/Robocord) instead.
+Please Open Pull Requests in [the new repo](https://github.com/Pycord-Development/Robocord), managed by BobDotCom instead.

 The reason Robocord was moved is because the Pycord Server Owner wanted to become its owner.
 The new Robocord is now a public bot and the contributers to this repo no longer manage it.